-And these are the things about political art (ars)15 that I have thought ought to be discussed.
-I cannot be persuaded to treat separately, as other political scientists do, the causes that lead to the destruction of the association or the overthrow of the commonwealth.
+The nature of democracy requires that there be liberty and equality of honors, which consist in these things: that the citizens separately, as other political scientists do, the causes that lead to the destruction of the association or the overthrow of the commonwealth.
 For as a straight line shows up a crooked one, and virtue casts light on vice, so also an association rightly and legitimately constituted is an indicator of vice, corruption, and evil.
 Nevertheless, I do not judge it to be alien to political art that vices contrary to each type of association be explained and subjoined as inferences thereto, and that precepts are illustrated by them, as I have done in appropriate places.
 But to propose precepts about the vices, defects, and faults of association, or about symbiotic evil, is altogether alien to that political art we profess.
 Were this not so, political art would be twofold, one part pertaining to symbiotic good and the other to symbiotic evil.
 And these two parts would have two ends each contrary to each other.
 The logicians and methodists discuss this matter more fully.